Skip Navigation

 4.2.4 - Quebec

 Subject to certain specific exemptions, Quebec’s Environment Quality Act provides for the requirement to obtain approval for any withdrawal of water — defined as the taking of surface water or groundwater by any means — of 75,000 litres or more.
 Authorizations are generally valid for 10 years and government decisions regarding their issuance and renewal must give priority to public health needs and the environment.
-Regulations require payment of fees and the submission of a declaration of withdrawal for water takings in excess of 75 m3 per day.
+Regulations require payment of fees and the submission of a declaration of withdrawal when water taking exceeds regulatory threshold.

 Where someone discharges liquid wastes into a municipal sanitary sewer, they should become familiar with any applicable municipal sewer use bylaw.
 Municipal sewer bylaws often restrict what may be discharged into local sanitary and storm sewers and, in some cases, require pollution prevention plans.